theislab/hadge/docs/source/general.md

     }
 ```

-### Conda environments:
+### Conda environments

 By using the `-profile conda` option, the pipeline executes each process within a Conda environment specified in the conda directive.
 Alternatively, you have the flexibility to add a new profile in the `nextflow.config` file, allowing you to use local Conda environments for running processes.

 ```
 profiles{